Felipe Alou: Personal life

 Alou has been married four times, three of which ended in divorce.
 He met Lucie in 1985 and they reside in Florida.
 He continues to work in baseball.
-Alou has eleven children: Maria Rojas Beltre, Jose Alou (who died in a swimming accident at the age of 15), Moisés Alou, Christia Alou, Cheri Alou, Jennifer Alou, Felipe Rojas Brens, Luis Rojas, Valérie Alou, and Felipe Alou, Jr.
+Alou has eleven children: Maria Rojas Beltre, Felipe Rojas Beltre (who died in a swimming accident at the age of 15), José Rojas Beltre, Moisés Alou, Christia Alou, Cheri Alou, Jennifer Alou, Felipe Rojas Brens, Luis Rojas, Valérie Alou, and Felipe Alou Jr.

 In 2018, he released a memoir, titled Alou: My Baseball Journey, which he cowrote with Peter Kerasotis.

+After the death of his brothers, he is the oldest living player out of the Alou family.